EB-3 Small Business Sponsorships | VisaNation

 Each of the above employment-based categories has different requirements.
 It is imperative that you carefully study the employee’s qualifications in relation to the vacant position before you begin the application process.

 Also, as an employer, there are conditions that you must meet for each of the categories.
 Sponsoring a visa category that you or the beneficiary are not qualified for will be a waste of time and money.
-Your application is going to be scrutinized, and if the requirements are not met, your request is going to be rejected.
+Your application will be scrutinized, and if the requirements are not met, your request will be rejected.

 As stated above, the visa category will determine different factors.
 It is important that you always consult your immigration lawyer before sponsoring an employment-based green card.
 As a small company, your options may be limited compared to multinational companies and other larger U.S. enterprises.

-Typically, employment-based visa categories involve multi-process for both the sponsor and the beneficiary.
-Being a small business owner, you may need to go through a more demanding process to convince both DOL and USCIS officers that you have the qualifications necessary to sponsor an employee’s green card.
+Typically, employment-based visa categories involve a multi-step process for both the sponsor and the beneficiary.
+As a small business owner, you may need to go through a more demanding process to convince both DOL and USCIS officers that you have the qualifications necessary to sponsor an employee’s green card.

 VisaNation Immigration Law Success Stories Graphic 2

-Evidence to Show Ability to Pay Wages for Small Business Sponsoring Green Card
+How to Prove Ability to Pay Wages for EB3 Sponsorship

 Regardless of the size of your business, you may be qualified for green card sponsorship if you present the following documents: